-The La Costa area of Carlsbad (link is to a virtual tour of Carlsbad OR view the virtual tour at the bottom of the page), in zip code 92009, is one of the better known residential areas along the North San Diego County coast, and a popular Carlsbad neighborhood.
+The La Costa area of Carlsbad (link is to a virtual tour of Carlsbad - ALSO see lifestyle tour of La Costa BELOW), in zip code 92009, is one of the better known residential areas along the North San Diego County coast, and a popular Carlsbad neighborhood.

 La Costa began growing in 1965 when several thousand acres of land were purchased and turned into a golf course (now part of the Omni La Costa Resort and Spa), homes were constructed, and the Rancho La Costa Inn was built for visitors.

 The original resort has had several owners and was later renamed La Costa, thus giving the surrounding residential area its name.
 Formerly a separate "town" La Costa was later annexed and became part of Carlsbad, but most people refer to it by its original name.

 Check out the La Costa lifestyle in this slideshow: